georgestarcher/Splunk-Class-httpevent/readme.md

 #Notes:

 * You can use the sendEvent() method to send data immediately.
-* It is more efficient to use the batchEvent() and flushBatch() methods to submit multiple events at once.
+* It is more efficient to use the batchEvent() and flushBatch() methods to submit multiple events at once across multiple threads.
+* You must call flushBatch() if using batchEvent() or you risk exiting your code before all threads have flushed their data to Splunk.